Col-E/r8/README.md

 The prebuilt JARs have been processed by R8, and for each build the corresponding mapping file is located together with the prebuild under the name `r8lib.jar.map`.

+To get prebuilds which has not been processed by R8 replace `r8lib.jar` with `r8.jar` in the URLs above.

 The Google Cloud Storage bucket r8-releases can also be used as a simple Maven repository using the following in a Gradle build file: